Know exactly how many kids are coming

 Share links with parents

 Text or message each family their link.
-They open it, see the party details, and tap Yes/No/Maybe for the whole household.
+They open it, see the party details, and tap Yes, No, or Maybe for each named child.
 No account needed, no app to download.

 3

-Your dashboard shows responses by household: who's confirmed, who's a maybe, who hasn't opened their link yet.
-Total headcount updates as replies come in.
+Your dashboard shows who's confirmed, who's a maybe, and who hasn't opened their link yet.
+The total updates as replies come in.

 What to include in your birthday invite

-The details parents actually need to respond and show up prepared.
+The details parents need to reply and show up prepared.

 The basics